Skip to main content

 Why is the Samsung HAF-QIN cheaper than the everydrop Filter A?

-The Samsung HAF-QIN at $37.52 is cheaper partly because it has fewer certifications — only NSF 42 versus the everydrop's NSF 42/53/401.
+The Samsung HAF-QIN is the more affordable of the two, partly because it has fewer certifications — only NSF 42 versus the everydrop's NSF 42/53/401.
 Samsung's filter is designed primarily for chlorine taste and odor reduction, while the everydrop is engineered for broader contaminant removal including lead and pharmaceuticals.
 The certification testing alone adds to production costs.

 Does the Samsung HAF-QIN remove lead?